 QUIET AS POSSIBLE

 Use earplugs if there is any disturbing external noise.
 Try to nap in silence.
-Even beautiful sounds like bird song or soft music if slightly too loud can slow the rate at which we drop asleep.
+Even beautiful sounds like bird songs or soft music if slightly too loud can slow the rate at which we drop asleep.

 GET EXTRA WARM